What is a business charge card and how does it work?

 If your business has reached a financial stage where providers deem you fit to use a charge card, then you can rest assured that you won’t have any problems spending large amounts of money for business purposes.

-The rewards and perks that you receive through a charge card are quite similar to that of a credit card.
+The rewards and perks that you receive through a charge card are quite similar to those of a credit card, including discounts and loyalty benefits.
 Some charge cards also offer cashback in the form of a credit to pay off the credit you have utilized.

 The debate of using a charge card or a credit card is an ongoing one ever since it launched in the market.
 When it comes to your business, the type of card you should choose is highly dependent on what your accounts payable requirements are each month.